Skip to content

 5 priority social risks for meeting ESG requirements

-• Improve your reputation with investors, consumers and other stakeholders through demonstrating a commitment to socially responsible business practices and effective risk management.
+- Improve your reputation with investors, consumers and other stakeholders by demonstrating a commitment to socially responsible business practices and effective risk management.

-Data is a powerful tool for managing social risks.
-Information on the countries and industries in your supply chain is crucial for identifying high-risk countries and sectors, and using a tool like Sedex’s Radar can help prioritise where your company focuses its next steps.
-Gathering additional information on the people and practices at work sites enables more accurate risk assessments that reflect the differences between work sites.
+Data is a powerful tool for managing any ESG risk, including social ones.
+Information on the countries and industries in your supply chain is crucial for identifying high-risk countries and sectors.
+A risk assessment tool, like Sedex’s Radar, helps sustainability and procurement leaders to do this and prioritise where a company focuses its next steps.
+Gathering additional information on the people and practices at worksites enables more accurate risk assessments that reflect the differences between worksites.

 Five social risks to focus on